-If you have one lonely houseplant and you don’t remember where it came from or you are not really sure how it has managed to even stay alive all these years then you probably will not mind giving it to neighbor, family member, or friend when you move.
+If you have one lonely houseplant and you don’t remember where it came from or you are not sure how it has managed to even stay alive all these years then you probably will not mind giving it to a neighbor, family member, or friend when you move.
 However, if you have put a lot of time and effort into the gorgeous plants that are found throughout your home then learning about moving plants is likely high on your to-do list right now.
 You know how sensitive some species can be to change, so you are determined to do everything that you possibly can to make this move a smooth transition for all of them.
 Properly preparing for moving houseplants begins weeks in advance.

 Moving Houseplants 3 Weeks in Advance

 Providing you know about your move three weeks in advance this is a good time to do some repotting.
 This will help ensure they have gotten over their shock phase of being transplanted long before the actual move date.